Have you ever tried SEO in the battle with anti-vaxxers? Most common SEO mistakes of the pro-vaccination websites

 Above all, base your writings on recent studies that contain current data and relevant conclusions.
 The research part is crucial for the success of this endeavor.
 Various medical databases will allow you to find up-to-date scientific resources, like Google Scholar, PubMed, or Web of Science.
 Make sure that all the sources that you’re selecting are entirely factual.

 The research part is not the end of your high-quality medical creation process.
 When it comes to writing EBM content, you should be able to simplify complex medical topics.
 For this reason, it is paramount to pay attention to the language you use.
 The way of writing will differ depending on the level of education and specialty of the targeted group.
 Tailoring your message to the specific needs of your audience is essential.

 While providing information about vaccines to a broader audience, make sure that you are using adequate language.
 Your content has to be easily understandable, albeit reliable and trustworthy.
 Lean on visuals, design, and illustrations, which will simplify the nuances and make them more memorable.
 But don’t simplify too much - it is easy to lose the trust of your recipients, especially when it comes to vaccination-related topics.

 To read more about conducting research, building up a reference base, and simplifying complex medical topics, download our e-book on EBM content creation.

 Don’t be a copycat.
 Duplicating content is the boundary you should never cross; not to mention Google ranks it really low.
 So does your audience.

 As we have already agreed, Evidence-Based Medicine is the key to making your materials reliable, trustworthy, and highly ranked.
-However, when it comes to the research and creation process, it is easy to get into the trap of plagiarism - both of your text and visuals.
+However, when it comes to the research and creation process, it is easy to get into the trap of plagiarism - both your text and visuals.